Gramercy Park Revisited: My Search for Bob Dylan Album Cover Locations in New York City

 Finally, we move to the shots of Dylan in the arcade playing with a rifle-shooting game that can all be found at Google Images when searching "Sandy Speiser Dylan."
 It seemed likely that the arcade would be connected to the window with the masks in it.
 So I seached around for pictures of arcades on Broadway and 52nd Street.

-The photo I ran across is of Pepper in front of the Charlie "Yardbird" Parker's nightclub -- Birdland, which, I soon found out, turned out to be in the basement of the corner building on northeast 52nd and Broadway -- the same building in the background of the Dylan photo.
+The photo I ran across is of Carruthers in front of the Charlie "Yardbird" Parker's nightclub -- Birdland, which, I soon found out, turned out to be in the basement of the corner building on northeast 52nd and Broadway -- the same building in the background of the Dylan photo.

 (Superimposition of Dylan on a present-day photo